Richard Müller (singer): Other activities

-Over the years, Müller has moderated various radio and television shows as well as appearing in a few productions as an actor, including the long-running Panelák, the 1998 film Rivers of Babylon, and 2015's Burácení.
+Müller has moderated various radio and television shows as well as appearing in a few productions as an actor, including the long-running Panelák, the 1998 film Rivers of Babylon, and 2015's Burácení.

 He has also published two photography books: Amerika, Americký denník (1996) and Enter (2010).

 Personal life

 Müller is the son of actor Vladislav Müller and actress Eliška Müller.
-He married TV announcer Soňa Müllerová in 1986, and the couple has a son (Filip, born 1991) and a daughter (Ema, born 1994).
+He married TV announcer Soňa Müllerová in 1986, and the couple has a son and a daughter.
 They divorced in 2001.
-His current partner is Vanda Wolfová, with whom he has a son, Markus (born 2012).
+His current partner is Vanda Wolfová, with whom he has a son.

 Müller has consumed illegal drugs since the 1990s.
 In a March 2000 television interview, he admitted to using marijuana, cocaine, and heroin.
 For this appearance, he was later charged by Slovak police with the crime of promoting drug use.
 His performance with the group IMT Smile the same month also led to controversy, as at one point in the show, Müller performed naked and demanded meth.

 The singer also has bipolar disorder and has attempted suicide on several occasions.

 Awards and achievements

-Throughout his career, Müller has received nine Aurel Awards, one Artmedia Award, and three Gold Slávik Awards (as well as three Silver and five Bronze).
+Müller has received nine Aurel Awards, one Artmedia Award, and three Gold Slávik Awards (as well as three Silver and five Bronze).
 Four of his solo albums are included in the 100 Greatest Slovak Albums of All Time, as are two Banket records.

 In 2013, he won a Crystal Wing Award together with the group Fragile.